 In the garden, pumpkins crave lots of moisture, compost-enriched soil, and plenty of sun.
-Meet those requirements, and these sprawling vines will bear a bumper crop of orange-skinned pumpkins.
+Meet those requirements, and these sprawling vines will bear a bumper crop.

 Like its cousin the cucumber, pumpkin demands warm, fertile soil for growth.
 Soil pH should be 6.0 to 6.8.
 Plan to give each vine at least a 3-foot diameter mound, or hill, of warm, enriched soil.
-Enrich soil by digging a hole about the size of a bushel basket and working compost, seaweed, or well-rotted manure into the soil you removed from the hole.
 Test your soil every year or two to determine how to amend it for ideal pumpkin growth.
 Avoid adding nitrogen “just in case,” because too much nitrogen causes vines to produce leaves at the expense of flowers.In cool climates, warm the soil a week before planting by covering it with a piece of black plastic.
 To plant your pumpkin seedlings, cut a hole in the plastic and plant through the hole.

 Pumpkin vines grow aggressively, covering lots of ground.
 To keep your garden from being engulfed by vines, site plants near the edge of the garden.
 As vines grow, direct them toward the outside of the garden.
-It’s possible to trellis vines if you provide heavy-duty slings to support ripening pumpkins.
-Space transplants 5 feet apart in a row planting, or place them 1 plant per hill.
+Space full-size plants 5 feet apart, and mini pumpkings 2 to 3 feet apart.

 Plants need ample water when flowers and fruits are forming.
 It is best to use a drip system or soaker hose to directly water soil at the base of vines so as to avoid wetting foliage.
 Try to water in the early morning, so that any water that splashes onto leaves can soon dry.
 Wet foliage is more susceptible to fungus, such as powdery mildew, which can slowly kill all the leaves on a vine.
 Most vines wilt under the bright, hot afternoon sun, but if you see foliage wilting before 11:00 a.m., that’s a sign that they need water.